 Talk to one investor, and they’ll tell you that exchange-traded funds are the best investment around.
-Another might say to you that mutual funds are still the best way to make money on the stock market.
+Another might say that mutual funds are still the best way to make money on the stock market.

 What Is an ETF?